User guide¶

 - An

-role that can insert and update onArticle
+etl_writerrole that can insert and update onArticleandKeyword - A

-role that can insert and update onCluster
+ml_writerrole that can insert and update onCluster - A

 - An